RuchiMD/wasteDataset_analysis/README.md

 Also the dataset files have been downloaded beforehand for analysis of themese of information from the following website: https://openknowledge.worldbank.org/handle/10986/30317

-File Descriptions and How to interact
+File Descriptions and How to interact:
 The analysis code is included in a jupytr notebook - 'process_data.ipynb' Open the jupytr notebook and run the code cell by cell.
 In the end, specify the list of columns for grouping the dataset, list of columns for calculating the target, and list of information theme dataframes in the following variables: